“Kundziņš” Rasols (Inta Gertners)

-Pashka in the shape of a hedgehog (Māra Siksna)
+Pashka in the Shape of a Hedgehog (Māra Siksna)

 In Māra’s family, a special tradition of making pasha has developed for Easter.
 Each year Māra prepares uncooked pasha, while her daughter chooses to make the cooked version.

-Flower pot pashka (Laima Grāmatiņa)
+Flower Pot Pashka (Laima Grāmatiņa)

 Living in America, Mirdza Grāmatiņa began making paskha at Easter using a recipe she found in a magazine.
 Mirdza’s daughter Laima adopted this tradition, and every Easter Laima tries to make paskha using that same recipe.
 She shapes the paskha by using a flower pot.